Home » DIY » How to Dry Flowers in a Few Easy Steps

 What are dried flowers good for?

-There are lots of great ways to use dried flowers in your home.
+There are lots of great ways to use preserved flowers in your home.
 Here are a few ideas:

 • wreaths